Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-ie.md

 ---
-title: "Public VCF as-a-Service - Find out how to use thePublic VCF as-a-Service user interface"
+title: "Public VCF as-a-Service - Find out how to use the Public VCF as-a-Service user interface"
-excerpt: "Discover thePublic VCF as-a-Service user interface"
+excerpt: "Discover the Public VCF as-a-Service user interface"
 updated: 2024-05-23
 ---

 ## Objective

-**This guide will walk you through the different sections of thePublic VCF as-a-Service interface.**
+**This guide will walk you through the different sections of the Public VCF as-a-Service interface.**

 The version used for all our Public VCF as-a-Service products is `version 10.5`.

 ## Requirements

-- A working knowledge of Linux, vSphere, Windows and IP networks is required to configure and managePublic VCF as-a-Service
+- A working knowledge of Linux, vSphere, Windows and IP networks is required to configure and manage Public VCF as-a-Service
 - a Public VCF as-a-Service administrator account

 > [!primary]